pratikvar/Note_app/README.md

 # Note App Using Android Architecture Components

-This Note app demonstate the uses of ViewModel, LiveData and Room Persistance Library.
-Also this app used Repository to handle data operations.
+This Note app demonstrates the uses of ViewModel, LiveData and Room Persistence Library.
+Also, this app used Repository to handle data operations.